index

 A symptom of bacterial activity is the odor.
 Direct reduction of bacteria increases freshness.

-It is possible to reduce bacterial growth by using antibacterial bin liners, sanitizing sprays, or waste solutions that are hygiene-oriented.
+It is possible to reduce bacterial growth by using antibacterial bin liners, sanitizing sprays, or hygiene-oriented waste solutions.
 These actions come in handy particularly in a home where cooking is common or where temperatures are warmer and the bacteria breed more readily.

 A clean garbage bin will be cleaner and less dangerous to the whole house.